adegtyarev/docker-zipline/README.md

 ### Research notebook

-The image is ready to start a research with Zipline in a Jupyter notebook.
+The image with `jupyter` tag is ready to start a research with Zipline in a Jupyter notebook.
 You will need a volume to store notebooks permanently:

     docker volume create --name zipline-notes